Arlodotexe/windows-interact/README.md

     if(errors) doSomethingElse(errors)
 });

-// Run a command, but supress any errors that occur (Don't print them to console or log) System.PowerShell('Move-Item -Path .\*.txt -Destination C:\Logs', function(output){
+// Run a command, but supocurrpress any errors that occurr (Don't print them to console or log) System.PowerShell('Move-Item -Path .\*.txt -Destination C:\Logs', function(output){
     doSomething();
 }, {suppressErrors: true});

-// Run a command, but do not log the output and supress any errors that occur (Don't print them to console or log)
+// Run a command, but do not log the output and supress any errors that occurr (Don't print them to console or log)

 System.PowerShell('Restart-Service -Name Audiosrv', function(output){
     doSomething();